nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

   * Workload Identity Agent sends the public key signed by TPM AK, to the Workload Identity Manager.

-  * Workload Identity Manager ensures the TPM AK is associated with a temporary workload identity agent ID.
+  * Workload Identity Manager ensures the TPM AK is associated with a temporary Workload Identity Agent ID.

   * If validation passed, the Workload Identity Manager generates a credential activation challenge.
-The challenge's secret is encrypted using the workload identity agent public key.
+The challenge's secret is encrypted using the Workload Identity Agent public key.

-  * Workload Identity Manager sends challenge to workload identity agent.
+  * Workload Identity Manager sends challenge to Workload Identity Agent.

   * Workload Identity Agent decrypts the challenge's secret.